ISART-2024-tutorial/course-materials/README.md

 ### Measurement data

-COMING SOON - Link to the GitHub repo with the released measurement data.
+RELEASE COMING IN JULY 2024 - Stay tuned for the release of measurement datasets by NTIA/ITS.
+A link will be provided here upon official release.